-Credits 3
+Credits 3 Prerequisites WRT 101

-Prerequisites

-ENG 101 or HUM 112 or WLD 101

 ENG 235 : Intro to Technical Writing Credits 3

 ENG 240 : Peer Writing Practicum

 This 1.5 credit course is open to current or beginning peer tutors as well as to students who may be interested in acquiring the skills necessary to become an effective and welcoming peer writing tutor.
 The practicum may also appeal to those who may wish to enhance effective collaborative writing skills necessary to nearly every career, or to enhance their training and credentials in order to apply to graduate assistantship programs that value such experience and training.
 Writing Centers provide a supportive environment, free from the evaluative, teaching centered focus of many writing classrooms.